urbit/docs/docs/programming/system/network.md

 but for now pretend that `+>.$` is a magic invocation that means "app state".

-Let's look at another example.
+Let's look at another example (edit your code in `/app/examples/echo/hoon` to reflect the code below).
 Say we want to only accept a number, and then print out the square of that number.

 ```